 Click here to find more helpful apps for freelancer, entrepreneurs, and digital nomads.

-Idealist: Maybe the online website for online jobs that don’t list any technical-related jobs, but a great selection of health, youth, or legal work.
+Idealist: Maybe the only website for online jobs that doesn’t list any technical-related jobs, but a great selection of health, youth, or legal work.

 Fiverr: Set up a profile with your services and wait for potential clients to book you or apply for open positions.